vampir-space/verification-engine/src/main/java/space/vampir/engine/geometry/README.md

 (x_i, y_i)
 $$

-with uncertainty radius $r_i$.
+with an uncertainty radius $r_i$.

-These act as **point constraints** that pull the estimated position toward the detected locations.
+These act as **point constraints** that pull the estimated position toward the detected locations within a circular confidence region of radius $r_i$.

 ---